MicrosoftDocs/windows-dev-docs/windows-apps-src/style/acrylic.md

 ## Acrylic and the Fluent Design System

  The Fluent Design System helps you create modern, bold UI that incorporates light, depth, motion, material, and scale.
 Acrylic is a Fluent Design System component that adds physical texture (material) and depth to your app.
+To learn more, see the [Fluent Design for UWP overview](../fluent-design-system/index.md).

 ## When to use acrylic